As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Rugged mobile devices also facilitate all kinds of work in utilities.
 These include vegetation mapping and management, smart water reading, surveying, and GIS tasks.
 These jobs, too, have pain points mobile devices can address well.

-The utility sector must grapple with dated infrastructure, inefficient labor usage, data-gathering challenges, poor communication, and the industry’s inherent unpredictability.
+The utility sector is hampered by dated infrastructure, inefficient labor usage, data-gathering challenges, poor communication, and the industry's unpredictability.

 A move towards automation is one significant trend.
-In recent years we have seen significant technological advances.
-The Internet of Things (IoT) devices take measurements that once would have required human oversight.
+In recent years, we have seen significant technological advances like Internet of Things (IoT) devices recording measurements that once were manual.

-There is a widespread reliance on legacy processes that, in some cases, is becoming a significant barrier to efficiency.
-Much data collection is manual, and technological solutions are misspent.
+A widespread reliance on legacy processes can become a significant barrier to efficiency.
+Data collection is typically manual, and technological solutions are often applied on the wrong initiatives.
 Addressing these areas could see significant efficiency gains in the energy sector.